sinch/ios-call-your-twitter-friends/README.md

 # Build an iOS Twitter App to Call Your Friends

-Twitter is a great way to connect people, but it's a shame that users can't connect with voice calling.
-Sure, you can tag each other or go back and forth with direct messages, but that can get a bit impersonal at times.
-In this tutorial, we'll be making an app that lets the user call people who they follow on Twitter.
-We'll do this using Sinch [app-to-app calling](https://www.sinch.com/products/voice-api/app-to-app-calling/) to privately place calls using the user's Twitter username.
+Twitter is a great way for people to connect, but it's a shame that they can't connect with voice calling.
+Sure, you can tag each other or direct message (DM) back and forth, but that can get a bit impersonal at times.
+In this tutorial, we'll be making an app that lets users call people who they follow on Twitter.
+We'll do this using Sinch [app-to-app calling](https://www.sinch.com/products/voice-api/app-to-app-calling/) to privately place calls with the user's Twitter handle.

 To get the most out of this tutorial, you'll need to be familiar with the following areas: